 The visualizations at this stage reflect positions of the images where certain objects are visible.
 This is not the same as map features, which is one step further—triangulating the location of an object that has been detected in several images, so we can determine the location of that object in the real world and place it on the map as a map feature.

-Object labels are available for licencing as map data.
-Below is the list of the 65 classes of objects that are provided.
+Below is the list of the 65 classes of objects that are provided in the data licence.

 |Lane marking (dashed)